 Prof. Dr. Stefan H.E.
 Kaufmann, Director of the Department, born in 1948.
 Studied Biology at the University of Mainz and graduated as Ph.D.
 1977.
 Habilitation, Free University of Berlin 1981.
 Positions as Staff Scientist at the Max Planck Institute for Immunobiology, Freiburg, 1982-87, Professor for Medical Microbiology and Immunology at the University of Ulm 1987-1991, Full Professor and Chair, Dept. of Immunology, University of Ulm 1991-1998.
 Founding Director of the Max Planck Institute for Infection Biology, Berlin, since 1993.
-Professor for Microbiology and Immunology, Charité University Clinics, Berlin (since 1998), Guest Professor, Tongji University, School of Medicine, Shanghai, China (since 2011) and Honorary Professor, Universidad Peruana Cayetano Heredia, Lima, Peru (since 2012), and Visiting Professor, Peking Union Medical College, Beijing, China.
+Professor for Microbiology and Immunology, Charité University Clinics, Berlin (since 1998), Guest Professor, Tongji University, School of Medicine, Shanghai, China (since 2011), Honorary Professor, Universidad Peruana Cayetano Heredia, Lima, Peru (since 2012), and Visiting Professor, Peking Union Medical College, Beijing, China.
 Dr. h.c.
 University Marseille, France.

 The Department of Immunology is accredited for training in immunology as a specialization.